mcharb54/double-dealer/src/pages/archives/2019-09-10_the-rider-through-relativity-1.md

 "You are my guest, my passenger."

-"Your guest — your passenger?
+"Your guest—your passenger?
 Whose?
 Where?
 In what?
 You have interfered—I had an important engagement—"

 "My name does not matter," said the strange being.
 "It is distinguished if not honoured among men.
 You are in the cabin of the "Stellar Shuttle."
 The "Stellar Shuttle" is an astroplane—such as are in common use in our system.
 It is impelled by intensified waves of ether and its maximum speed exceeds by far the speed of your sun's waves of light.
 We have mastered forces which are as yet unrevealed to you, even though you are upon the threshold of revelation.
 I am an inhabitant of Ypranil, the largest planet in the system of Sirius.
 Our powers, the fruit of millions of years of development might seem almost divine to you.
 Yet there are worlds that are further advanced upon the eternal spiral than even Ypranil."